Roots in Agriculture

 These lands were to include Crossroads USA, Presidents’ Square, Native America, Civil War Fort, We The People, Enterprise, Victory Field, State Fair, and Family Farm.

 The latter, Family Farm, was going to be set to a picturesque mid-century American farm.
 As the park’s brochure described it, “[Family Farm offers] a cornucopia of pastoral delights and insight into their production, Family Farm pays homage to the working farm—the heart of early American families.
-Visitors see how crops are harvested, learn how to make homemade ice cream or milk a cow, and even participate in a nearby wedding, barn dance and buffet.”
+Visitors see how crops are harvested, learn how to make homemade ice cream or milk a cow, and even participate in a nearby wedding, barn dance, and buffet.”

 Family Farm is said to not have any major attractions, but more so capture the essence of a traditional American farm, educating visitors about crops, livestock, and the lifestyle.
 In fact, it was going to operate as an actual farm to some capacity, with active crops and even real cows guests could milk.